swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         maxReplacements: Int = .max
     ) where Replacement.Element == Element

-    /// Replaces all occurrences of the sequence matching the given regex with
+    /// Replaces all matches for the regex in this collection, using the given
+    /// closure to create the regex.
-    /// a given collection.
+    ///
     /// - Parameters:
-    ///   - replacement: The new elements to add to the collection.
+    ///   - replacement: The new elements to add to the collection in place of
+    ///     each match for the regex, using `content` to create the regex.
-    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   - maxReplacements: A number specifying how many occurrences of
-    ///   sequence matching `regex` to replace.
-Default is `Int.max`.
+    ///     the regex to replace.
-    ///   - content: A closure to produce a `RegexComponent` to replace. public mutating func replace<Replacement: Collection>(
+    ///   - content: A closure that returns the collection to search for
+    ///     and replace.
+    public mutating func replace<Replacement: Collection>(
         with replacement: Replacement,
         maxReplacements: Int = .max,
         @RegexComponentBuilder content: () -> some RegexComponent
-    ) -> Self where Replacement.Element == Element
+    ) where Replacement.Element == Element

     /// Returns a new collection in which all occurrences of a sequence matching
     /// the given regex are replaced by another regex match.